Koh Chang, The Wild Island

-Soon after, you are reaching the beginning of the Than Mayom stream, origin of the Than Mayom waterfall.
+Soon after, you are reaching the beginning of the Than Mayom stream, the origin of the Than Mayom waterfall.
 Yes, that’s another famous waterfall I haven’t visited.
-It is on a large rocky part on the river that we had a well deserved lunch break.
+It is on a large rocky part of the river that we had a well-deserved lunch break.

 Then there is something I haven’t talked about yet.
 The leeches.
 Thousands of leeches.
 There are more present in some areas than others, but you simply can’t escape them.
 These are probably the trickiest little pieces of wildlife you will find in these forests.

 Everything always seems fine, until you take off your shoes to find out your legs and feet have been bleeding like crazy.
 When you stop walking and take a closer look, you can see them getting closer, crawling on your shoes, irresistibly attracted by the prospect of a delicious blood meal.

 Yummy French blood in a Thai forest must be amazing for them.
 If I remember well, I had around 30 leech bites.
 And since the leeches inject an anticoagulant so the blood keeps flowing, well, it kept flowing.
 For an hour.
 I basically spent my lunch break looking at the blood flowing out of my feet.

 But don’t let that deter you from going for the trek!
 I was bitten to that extent because I was too lazy to check my feet (and remove them immediately) and even if all this blood may look like a huge mess, it doesn’t even hurt at all or anything.

 In the afternoon, we simply went on with our walk, paying closer attention to the leeches, and seeing a few little animals like an earth crab or an elusive snake I saw for about a second.